pypa/pip/docs/html/user_guide.rst

 This option is a progression of 2 above.
 It requires users to know how to inspect:

--  the packages they're are trying to install
+-  the packages they're trying to install
 -  the package release frequency and compatibility policies
 -  their release notes and changelogs from past versions